Power and Energy Training

 - Power System for Non-Engineers

-If you are a non-engineer who recently started or willing to start a career in power system, this training is the best for you.
+If you are a non-engineer who recently started or desiring to start a career in power system, this training is the best for you.
 Power system for non-engineers teaches you the basic foundation of power systems, power system architecture, power system components, products and integrations.
 Moreover, you will learn about voltage/angle stability, generator control, frequency regulations, effect of stakeholders in power systems, system operators, energy conversion in power systems, modern power systems, power generation units, alternative energy sources, transmission lines, transformers, substations, power distribution, power consumption, power system quality/protection, and telecommunication in power systems.

 - Reactive Power Compensation and Voltage Control